Blog

 If you’ve made it to the end of this article, you’re probably curious to find out more, maybe have an open discussion with others, ask questions about this topic, or you’re already well on your way to putting enablement of your development teams on the top of your priority list.

-Either way, I welcome you to join one of our breakfast sessions on this topic.
-During these sessions, we will explore some challenges or bottlenecks, best practices, and experiences regarding secure development productivity.
-These sessions will be followed by some feature-specific webinars in case you’re looking for a more technical side of things.
+Either way, I welcome you to join our sessions on this topic, where we explore some challenges or bottlenecks, best practices, and experiences regarding secure development productivity.
+These sessions will be followed by feature-specific webinars in case you’re looking for a more technical side of things.
 Check our event page for upcoming sessions.

 Questions?